Everyday Nourishing Foods

 Ingredients

 • Rice: You can use any kind of rice to make the Kitchari or Khichdi recipe.
 Usually, short or medium-grain rice variety is used as they release more starch and create a smooth consistency.
 But in this recipe, I used long grain basmati rice.
 You can use other grains like millet, quinoa, or even steel-cut oats to make the khichdi.
-But if you are making the kitchari for ayurvedic cleanse or for sick people, use rice as it is easier on the stomach.

 • Veggies: I always add veggies to the khichdi to make it wholesome.
 Veggies like potato, carrots, pumpkin, bottle gourd, zucchini, squash, tomato, green peas, and french beans go well in this recipe.
 You can use leafy veggies as well.
 Add them at the end and cook for a couple of minutes.